nalank1/yatzy/docs/design_system.md

 When the roll button is hovered over, it scales up to 110% of its original size.

 You can see the code for the dice in the [`dice.html`](./assets/design_system/dice.html) file.

+## Game Components

+### Starting a New Game

+When a new game starts, all dice positions are reset using the `resetDicePositions` function.
+This function iterates over each dice element and resets its transform style to "none", which means the dice are not translated or rotated.

+### In-Game Play

+During the game, players can roll the dice by clicking the roll button.
+The `changeDiePosition` function is used to change the position and rotation of each dice element.
+The `changeDiceFaces` function is used to change the face of each dice element.

+The roll button is disabled and its opacity is reduced to 0.5 after 3 rolls.
+This is done in the `rollButton` event listener, which increments the `rollCount` variable each time the button is clicked and checks if it has reached 3.

+The `changeDiePosition` function uses a random angle and the `diceRollDirection` variable to determine the translation and rotation of the dice.
+If it's player one's turn, the dice roll in one direction, and if it's player two's turn, the dice roll in the opposite direction.

+The `changeDiceFaces` function adds the "active" class to the dice elements when the `rollCount` is 1, and changes the face of the dice elements that have the "active" class.

+### Scoreboard

+The scoreboard is updated after each roll using the `writeTempValuesInScoreTable` function.
+This function writes the temporary values of the dice to the score table.
+It's called in the `rollButton` event listener when the `counter` variable is 1, which means it's the first roll of the turn.

+### End of the Game

+The game ends when all players have had their turn.
+The player with the highest score wins.

+### Additional Concepts

+#### Header

+The header contains the title of the game and the names of the players.

+#### Footer

+The footer contains the game rules and controls.